 3. Unique Value Proposition: How are we uniquely going to solve our customers’ problem(s)?
 This is the elevator pitch: the one sentence that clearly states the value we’re providing to our target customers.

 4. Solution: What are the most essential features of our solution that will deliver on our UVP?
 This is not an exhaustive feature list.
 I try to limit it to the top 3 elements of my proposed solution.

 5. Channels: How will we get (acquire), keep (retain), and grow (sell more to existing) customers?
 What is the marketing and sales strategy?

 6. Revenue Streams/Business Value: How will we make money?
 What’s our pricing strategy?
 If this is not a revenue generating product, what other business value is it providing?
 Improving customer satisfaction?
 Customer lifetime value?
 Market positioning?
 Competitive differentiation?
 Operational efficiencies?

 7. Key Metrics or Success Factors: What are the most important metrics that will tell us that we’re successful?
 Signups?
 Conversions?
 Referrals?
 CSAT?
 NPS?
 These are the metrics that are driving #6 above.

 8. Key Resources: What are the most critical internal resources we need?
 These could be platforms, systems, business processes, departments.
 Are there external partners we need to rely on?

 9. Cost Structure: What are the key cost drivers?
 Software/IT development?
 Customer acquisition?
 Account management?
 Hiring and talent development?
 This is also a good place to capture a back-of-the-envelope break-even calculation.

-For the last year, I’ve been experimenting with using this Product Canvas both as a product manager and with startups.
-I’ve started sharing it with folks, asking them to use it, and have been getting valuable feedback.
+After experimenting with using this Product Canvas as a product manager, I started sharing it with folks, asking them to use it, and the feedback has been very encouraging.